 12. Aldershot & Farnborough Twins & Triplets Club

-This Top of bad logos contains one of the community of twins and triplets.
+This Top of bad logos contains one of the communities of twins and triplets.
 However, the third child is doubtlessly placed in the wrong place on the logo.
 The creators themselves don’t see the inappropriateness of this image, do they?

 14. Bureau of Health Promotions